SiyiDai/TAS_Autonomous_Self-driving_Car_using_Couresera_CARLA/README.md

     - Behaviour Planner (worked)
     - Controlller Part (worked)
     - Car Modeling (It is decided that using car modeling uncessarary for our project, we tuned pid experimentally and our research in internet. )
-    - Localization part(found uncessarary)
+    - Localization part (found uncessarary)
-    - Integration of all modules (failed)
+    - Integration of global planner to the project (failed)

 #### As the basic structure of our project was taken from the Coursera course, we believe we need to point out which scripts we have contributed to: